front-commerce/developers.front-commerce.com/source/docs/magento2/page-builder.md

 <br>
 **Early preview:** we're currently looking for feedbacks about this feature.
 The core API is stable and ready for use in your storefronts.
 We're improving default content types support.
 Please contact us if you're using this feature.
 <br>
-**WIP:** this documentation page will get more details in the next few days
+**Work In Progress:** this documentation page will get more details in the next few days
 </blockquote>

 ## Prerequisites